 All Linespersons shall be dressed in black pants, IIHF Officials' jerseys, an IIHF-approved black helmet with visor, protective equipment and approved whistles.

 32.2.
 FACE-OFFS

-The Linesperson shall "face-off" the puck at all times except at the start of each period.
+The Linesperson shall "face-off" the puck at all times except at the start of each period during regular time.

 The Linesperson are generally responsible for calling violations of "Off-side" and "Icing".